 "Why'd I leave my last job?
 There is so much of the world to be seen and I look forward to contributing and helping teams move forward wherever I am."

 A little humor helps cope but the gravity of the situation is daunting.
-Stigmas continue to block military spouse employment and have no place in a growing global and digital economy.
+Stigmas continue to block military spouse employment and have no place in the future of work.